Understanding the hidden pain of endometriosis

 Meyer’s Theory suggests that endometrial cells become mutated, either spontaneously or through a genetic condition.
 This would allow these cells to grow without limits, resulting in the growths or polyps often seen with endometriosis.
 This explanation makes sense in theory, but it doesn’t explain how the endometrial cells move to where they’re found.

-If there’s anything to be learned from these theories, it’s that, at this point, we really don’t know what causes endometriosis.
+From these theories, we can learn that, at this point, we really don’t know what causes endometriosis.
 It definitely warrants further research (hello, Congress!).

 How does endometriosis affect the menstrual cycle?

-Like we’ve talked about, the endometrium is highly responsive to hormones, which makes sense for its role in The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. and reproduction.2 But when endometrial-like tissue spreads outside of the uterus, it can result in painful symptoms that may last for years without treatment.
+As previously mentioned, the endometrium is highly responsive to hormones, which makes sense for its role in menstruation and reproduction.2 But when endometrial-like tissue grows and spreads outside of the uterus, it can result in painful symptoms and ovarian cysts called endometriomas.
+These symptoms may last for years without treatment.

-This whole process is responsible for the symptoms that many endo patients experience, one of which involves changes to the menstrual cycle.
+This whole process is responsible for the symptoms that many endo patients experience.
 Patients with endometriosis often experience heavy menstrual bleeding and/or irregular periods.6 Periods may also last longer since there is more tissue to slough off; some individuals even experience bleeding in between periods.

-If you have an irregular period – whether it’s here one month and gone the next, or your cycle keeps changing in length – it’s always a good idea to speak with your healthcare provider, even if you don’t have any other symptoms.
+If you have an irregular period, speak with your healthcare provider, even if you don’t have any other symptoms.

 Endometriosis symptoms: Period pain & irregular cycles

-In certain severe cases, endometriosis can also lead to infertility.
+In certain severe cases, endometriosis can also affect the reproductive organs and lead to infertility by causing scars in the fallopian tubes.
 If you experience any of the below symptoms, consider reaching out to your healthcare provider for support.

 - Heavy menstrual bleeding (i.e. bleeding that forces you to change your preferred form of period protection every two hours or less, bleeding that lasts longer than 7 days, or bleeding that involves clots larger than the size of a quarter) 7